Roadmapping as Design

 - it describes key features of the resulting business model; and

-- it defines some criteria (usually performance related criteria) that can be used to measure progress and success.
+- it defines some criteria (usually performance related criteria) that can measure progress and success.

 Assuming that stakeholders have bought into an actionable vision, it is natural for stakeholders to want to get moving toward the vision.
-In fact, most organizations have little interest in spending much time reading let alone writing the travel guide for their destination.
-The want to get there and experience it for themselves.
-This desire for action can be exploited through stakeholder engagement to elicit and describe strategic initiatives (roadmap candidates in TOGAF terms) that they believe will achieve then vision.
+In fact, most organizations have a little interest in reading much, let alone writing the travel guide for their destination.
+They want to get there and experience it for themselves.
+We can exploit this desire for action through stakeholder engagement to elicit and describe strategic initiatives (roadmap candidates in TOGAF terms) that they believe will achieve then vision.

-- align the strategic initiatives to resolve duplication and conflicting direction; and
+- align the strategic initiatives to resolve duplication and conflicting direction

 - analyse the value of this point relative to the journey and map out the detailed path for completing the strategic initiative.

-Approaching the target architecture this way has a number of benefits, particularly when addressing long term strategic change.
+Approaching the target architecture this way has several benefits, particularly when addressing long-term strategic change.

-Detailed architecture work can be conducted “just in time”.
-A good rule of thumb is to focus detailed architecture work on the roadmap candidates most likely to start within the next one or two planning phases.
+We can conduct detailed architecture work “just in time”.
+Focus detailed architecture work on the roadmap candidates most likely to start within the next one or two planning phases.
 Develop mid-level detailed architectures for roadmap components likely to be initiated within the next five planning cycles.
-Only high-level descriptions focused on alignment of the roadmap candidates are required over the whole set of roadmap candidates.
+Only high-level descriptions focused on alignment of the roadmap candidates are required over the entire set of roadmap candidates.